 f) Authorship: Including people who do not contribute to the research among the authors or not including the contributors is covered under unjustified authorship.
 All authors should have contributed adequately to the planning of the research, the design, the collection of the data, the analysis, the evaluation, the preparation of the research for publication and the presentation of the final state.

 g) Ethical Responsibility: The Journal adheres to the principles set forth in the Helsinki Declaration and holds that all reported research involving “Human beings” conducted in accordance with such principles.
 Reports describing data obtained from research conducted in human participants must contain a statement in the “material and methods” section indicating approval by the institutional ethical review board and affirmation that INFORMED CONSENT was obtained from each participant.

 All papers reporting experiments using animals must include a statement in the “material and methods” section giving assurance that all animals have received humane care in compliance with the Guide for the Care and Use of Laboratory Animals and indicating approval by the institutional ethical review board.

 Case reports should be accompanied by INFORMED CONSENT whether the identity of the patient is disclosed or not.
 If the proposed publication concerns any commercial product, the author must include in the cover letter a statement indicating that the author(s) has (have) no financial or other interest in the product or explaining the nature of any relation.

-The manuscripts published in the ENT-HNS Journal reflect the views and comments of the authors.
-The ENT-HNS Society, editor, editorial board and publishing house do not accept any responsibility and obligation for the information and comments given in the manuscripts.
+The manuscripts published in the Journal of Ear Nose Throat and Head Neck Surgery reflect the views and comments of the authors.
+Ear Nose Throat and Head Neck Surgery Society, editor, editorial board and publishing house do not accept any responsibility and obligation for the information and comments given in the manuscripts.